Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 ![](ReadmeFiles/overview.png)

-For more information on the concepts used in this sample, be sure to read the [v2.0 scope and permission reference](https://azure.microsoft.com/documentation/articles/active-directory-v2-scopes).
+For more information on the concepts used in this sample, be sure to read the [Permissions and consent in the Microsoft identity platform endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.